civicrm/civicrm-dev-docs/docs/framework/quickform/quickform.md

 | [hook_civicrm_validate()](/hook/hook_civicrm_validate) | Third-Party Developer | (Note: This is similar to `hook_civicrm_validateForm` but older) |
 | [hook_civicrm_validateForm()](/hook/hook_civicrm_validateForm) | Third-Party Developer | (Note: This is similar to `hook_civicrm_validate`; added in CiviCRM v4.2) |

+**Process Phase**

-Process Phase - Save the data, execute business logic, etc. (Note: The "Process" phase runs during the POST request – but only if the "Validation" was successful)
+Save the data, execute business logic, etc. (Note: The "Process" phase runs during the POST request – but only if the "Validation" was successful)

 | Step | Audience | Comments |
 | --- | --- | --- |
 | `CRM_Core_Form::postProcess` (override) | Original Developer | In any subclass of `CRM_Core_Form`, the `postProcess()` function can be overridden. |
 | [hook_civicrm_postProcess](/hook/hook_civicrm_postprocess) | Third-Party Developer | |

+**Render Phase**

-Render Phase - Generate HTML using Smarty.
+Generate HTML using Smarty.
 (Note: The "Render" phase does not provide events or hooks to the PHP controller.)